mfreeborn/heliocron/README.md

 ### Show a report of sunrise and sunset times for a given location and date

-Ever wondered what time sunrise is in Edinburgh on 7th May 2065?

 ```bash
 $ heliocron -d 2065-05-07 -l 55.9533 -o -3.1883 report
 LOCATION